SarahCreager/reading-note/class-04.md

 1). easier to catch mistakes

-2). problem solve together
+2). can problem-solve together

-3). learning from a different perspective
+3). can learn from a different perspective

 4). improves communication skills

-5). helps with preparation for interviews
+5). helps with interview prep

-6). will encounter this in your job
+6). aligns with workflow as a developer

 [Back to Homepage](README.md)